Kennitos/search_engine_JuNocta/README.md

 ![img](img/screenshot_notebook_json.jpg?raw=true "Image 2 - json")
 <br/><i>Image 2</i>

-But how do you search for a specific notebook within a collection.
+But how do you search for a specific notebook file or cell within a collection.
 If a collection of notebooks is stored offline, for example your own laptop, you could use the default file explorer on your operating system.
 In the file explorer it is possible to search for a filename.
 In windows 10 it is possible advanced options to search within the content of a file, however this is not 'toepasbaar' op Jupyter Notebook files.
 If a collection of notebooks is stored on online, for example GitHub, you could use the advanced search provided by GitHub.
 This does provide the option to search for a filename or within the content, but that is a far as it gets.
 Most of the advanced filters are related to GitHub characteristics, like amount of stars, repository name, file size or date.

 The solution to these limited search options, is to create our own search engine.
 JuNocta has a good understanding of the JSON sturcture when indexing the notebooks.
 It knows which key-value pairs can be of great value for the search engine and which pairs are abundant.
 It does not index the notebooks as a whole as text, but is aware of the different cell types.
 If we look at image 2, this means that not the notebook as a whole (line 1-53) gets indexed as text, but only certain key-value pairs are stored.
 The following capabilities/functionalities of JuNocta are developed:
 1. Filter on cell type (choosing between `markdown`, `code`, `raw` or `heading`)